 National Interdisciplinary Institute Honors Society Induction Ceremony

-- Blue Line Club
+February 26, 2019, 3:30-5:00 p.m., Blue Line Club

-- September 20, 2018, 4:00-6:00 p.m., Lecture: “Transcending Borders: Reflections on the Synergy Between Interdisciplinary and Global Studies.”
-An opportunity to meet the institute’s new director, Dr. Simona Sharoni, and the 2018-2019 Scholar in Residence, Dr. Ellen Fitzpatrick.
-The event will include light refreshments and an open bar and will be in the Blue Line Club.
+- Lecture: “Transcending Borders: Reflections on the Synergy Between Interdisciplinary and Global Studies” An opportunity to have met the institute’s new director, Dr. Simona Sharoni, and the 2018-2019 Scholar in Residence, Dr. Ellen Fitzpatrick.
+The event included light refreshments.

-- September 27, 2018, 2:00 p.m., Public Forum: “Beyond the Kavanaugh Confirmation Hearings.”
-Dr. Debra Michals, Women’s and Gender Studies, Dr. Sandra Raponi, Philosophy, Dr. Simona Sharoni, Women’s and Gender Studies, and Dr. Elaine Ward, Higher Education, in Stevens Auditorium.
+- Public Forum: “Beyond the Kavanaugh Confirmation Hearings” Dr. Debra Michals, Women’s and Gender Studies, Dr. Sandra Raponi, Philosophy, Dr. Simona Sharoni, Women’s and Gender Studies, and Dr. Elaine Ward, Higher Education

-- Faculty Research Forum: “Critical Research, Teaching, and Advocacy in Precarious Political Times.”Dr. Simona Sharoni, Women’s and Gender Studies, Dr. Sandra Raponi, Philosophy, and Dr. Melissa Zimdars, Communication and Media, in Sullivan B2.
+- Faculty Research Forum: “Critical Research, Teaching, and Advocacy in Precarious Political Times”Dr. Simona Sharoni, Women’s and Gender Studies, Dr. Sandra Raponi, Philosophy, and Dr. Melissa Zimdars, Communication and Media

 - Performance and Workshop: Climbing Poe’s Tree.

 Climbing Poe’s Tree is an award-winning multimedia theater, dual-voice spoken word, visual art, sustainable touring, and community organizing duo.
 Co-creators Alixa Garcia and Naima Penniman are cultural architects committed to re-framing the story through multi-voice spoken word, hip hop, world music, and multimedia theater that translate deep research around the most pressing issues of our time into stunning artistry that catalyzes their audiences to activate the transformation they wish to cultivate within themselves and their communities.

-- Lecture: “Native Resistance in the Age of Trump.”
+- Lecture: “Native Resistance in the Age of Trump”

-Dr. Nick Estes, a fellow at Harvard University, offers a mediation on the history of Native resistance and contemporary Native organizing around state violence against Native bodies and lands in the context of environmental justice.
+Dr. Nick Estes, a fellow at Harvard University, offered a mediation on the history of Native resistance and contemporary Native organizing around state violence against Native bodies and lands in the context of environmental justice.

-February 12, 2018, Film Screening and Discussion: “Fattitude.”
+- Film Screening and Discussion: “Fattitude”

 Inaugural Reception, Film Screening, and Discussion: The official launch of the Institute held in the atrium of the Rogers Center.
 Featured remarks by Provost Allan Weatherwax and an introduction of Dr. Jane Caputi, the 2017-2018 Scholar in Residence.
-Included a screening of the documentary, “Democracy Through the Looking Glass” and a panel discussion featuring the filmmaker, Kevin Bowe and three faculty from Merrimack College: Dr. Jane Caputi, Scholar in Residence, Dr. Melissa Zimdars, Communication and Media Studies, and Anne Flaherty, Political Science.
+Included a screening of the documentary, “Democracy Through the Looking Glass” and a panel discussion featuring the filmmaker, Kevin Bowe and three faculty from Merrimack College: Dr. Jane Caputi, Scholar in Residence, Dr. Melissa Zimdars, Communication and Media Studies, and Dr. Anne Flaherty, Political Science.

-Film Screening and Lecture: “Get Out.”
+Film Screening and Lecture: “Get Out”

 Rogers Center Tambakos Film Series.

-- February, 27, 2017, Lecture: “What Makes Life Worth Living?
+- Lecture: “What Makes Life Worth Living?
 How Have American Philosophers Addressed This Question?”
 John Kaag, professor of philosophy at UMass-Lowell, discussed themes from his critically acclaimed book “American Philosophy: A Love Story.”